stuartellis/sve-personal-website/content/articles/task-runner.md

       - hugo server
 ```

 Task uses a [versioned and published schema](#checking-taskfiles) for these YAML files, so that they can be managed and validated with standard tools.
-However, this does not guarantee that Taskfiles will be compatible across different major versions of Task.
-To avoid issues, try to use the same versions of Task across your systems.
+However, this does not guarantee that Taskfiles will be compatible across different versions of Task.
+Minor releases of Task add new features, and the schema may change with major versions.
+To avoid issues, use installation methods that enable you to use the same version of Task across your systems.

 > If you are maintaining a project for a wide audience, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead, which is specifically designed to maintain backward compatibility between versions.

 ## Installing Task

 You can install Task with [operating system packages](#installing-task-with-operating-system-packages).
-These packages only provide a single global copy of Task, which may be an older version.
+These packages only provide a single global copy of Task, and only allow you to install the versions that are available for that release of the operating system.

 If possible, use a tool that enables you to specify which versions of Task to install and activate different versions of Task for different projects.
 These options enable you to specify a version of Task for a project: